 They produce many speciality cheeses including infused and traditional cheddars, soft and hard cheeses, such as Cream Blue, Camembert.
 Havarti and Romano.
 Their chilli based 'Firecracker’ is not for wary.

-Central Tilba normally celebrates Easter Saturday every year with The Tilba Festival of music, food and all the key things that make a community thrive however in 2018 they are having a break.
-See you in 2019.
+Central Tilba normally celebrates Easter Saturday every year with The Tilba Festival of music, food and all the key things that make a community thrive.

 Later on in June it hosts the South East Regional Timber workers with their June long weekend display and sale.